Battle of Lübeck: Battle

 Hearing the racket as the French stamped out resistance at the eastern and southern gates, Blücher tried to organize another attack.
 He sent the Kuhnheim Regiment Nr.
 1 to attack the Holstentor, but Drouet's troops already occupied the bridge and the western defenses.
 The French repulsed the Prussians with heavy losses and forced them back to Bad Schwartau.
-French troops emerged from the city in pursuit.
+French troops then emerged from the city in pursuit.

 Results

 The French marshals estimated Prussian losses in Lübeck as 3,000 killed and wounded, plus 5,000 to 6,000 captured.
 Historian Digby Smith gave the Prussian losses at Lübeck as 2,000 killed and wounded, plus a further 4,000 captured out of 15,000 troops.
 The Infantry Regiments Owstein, Tschammer, and Natzmer were wiped out and 22 guns lost.
 The French employed between 30,000 and 35,000 men in the battle.
 In addition to 2,000 Prussians killed and wounded and 4,000 captured, French historian Alain Pigeard also noted that the Prussians and Swedes lost 24 flags, two standards and at least 50 artillery pieces.
 According to the same source, overall French losses amounted to 1,500 killed and wounded, including the IV Corps artillery chief, Colonel Pierre-Elisabeth Peytes de Montcabrié, who died on 8 November, following the wounds he had received two days earlier.

 However, the French were not finished for the day.
 At Paddeluge, Soult's cavalry captured four infantry companies and two guns under Captain Witzleben.
 Grouchy's dragoons trotted through the city to capture Major Friedrich Albrecht Gotthilf von Ende's force before ending the day at Vorwerk.

 At Krempelsdorf, Ende surrendered 360 men and four guns, including five squadrons of the Köhler Hussar Regiment Nr.
 7, one squadron of the King of Bavaria Dragoon Regiment Nr.
 1, and a half horse battery.
 The Bailliodz Cuirassier Regiment Nr.
 5 laid down its weapons at Steckenitz.
 Smith credits Tilly's brigade with Ende's capture, while Petre credits Grouchy.
 At Schwartau that evening, Oberst Löben surrendered to Bernadotte with 1,500 troops.
 These included the Bila Fusilier battalion Nr.
 2, the Kuhnheim, Jung-Larisch, and Manstein Infantry Regiments, plus the Osten Dragoon Regiment Nr.
 12.

-Having stormed the city, the French troops thoroughly plundered Lübeck amid crimes of "pillage, rape, and murder".
+Having stormed the city, the French troops thoroughly plundered Lübeck amid cries of "pillage, rape, and murder."
 Bernadotte and other superior officers tried to restrain their men, with Bernadotte personally defending several houses using his saber, but the French soldiers ran completely amok.
 That the troops were guilty of atrocities was admitted by contemporary writers such as Antoine-Henri Jomini and Guillaume Mathieu, comte Dumas.
 Historian Francis Loraine Petre noted that Blücher's decision to fight a pitched battle in a neutral city made him at least partly culpable for the sack of Lübeck.